Flank/flank-dashboard/metrics/ci_integrations/docs/07_sync_performance_investigation.md

     3. Apply environment variables to the configuration file.
     4. Run synchronization.

 Unlike GitHub Actions, the Buildkite sync pipeline is configured with as few steps as possible.
-The reason is that each step runs on its own working directory and the agent (i.e. pipeline runner) spends some time preparing this directory for the step.
+The reason is that each step runs on its working directory and the agent (i.e. pipeline runner) spends some time preparing this directory for the step.
 Thus, the list above should be considered as the list of steps each beginning with the working directory preparation.
 And the nested list in the third step is the list of commands performed as a part of this step.

 The following table contains the information about the execution time of each step of the sync pipeline.
-The original sample contains ten objects representing a single pipeline run each.
+The original sample consists of ten objects representing a single pipeline run each.

 ||Upload|Log|Sync|
 |---|---|---|---|